wescrump-2/swdrob/to-do.md

   - [complete] +2 vulnerable: target is vulnerable
   - [complete] +4 drop: attacker has the drop on target
   - [complete] 0/-2/-4/-8: range penalties, short medium long extreme
-  - -2 unarmed: melee only, defender unarmed
+  - +2 unarmed defender and armed attacker, melee only; does not stack with the drop
-  - -4 prone: range attack target is prone, -4 medium cover if >= 3" away; melee, +0 but target gets -2 parry
+  - [use-medium-cover]-4 prone: range attack target is prone, -4 medium cover if >= 3" away; melee, +0 but target gets -2 parry; is this needed or just rely on -4 medium cover?) ***
   - [complete]+1-4 gang up: based on adjacent characters

-- Allow GM to set a particular player's target number and modifier values
+- Allow GM to set a particular player's target number and modifier values(modifier, illumination, cover, range, vulnerable, prone target)

 ## GM Target/Modifier Setting Feature Design